yasirmaxstyle/fgo24-react-redux-persist/README.md

 This project allows users to add anything in the input some works to-do.
 The input value will be appended directly in the lists below it.
 And it comes with checkboxes, which is when clicked the text will be line-crossed.
 This project mainly use hooks such as `useContext` to make global variable and `useRef` to access element in components.

+## Key Features

+- Add activities to do
+- Checkmark it when done
+- Delete it from list when not needed

 ## HOW TO RUN THIS PROGRAM
 1. Clone this project
 ```sh